Steps to Apply and Enroll

 - Over the phone: Call the Counseling Center at (909) 274-4380.

 Before you can register for classes, you must complete the entire enrollment process.
-Click through the buttons at the top of this page to learn about each step in the process.
+Click on the green arrows to learn about each step in the enrollment process.

 Exemption from Orientation